mitang01/LME-workflow/README.md

 ```
 - increase possible iterations.
 - drop unecessary random slopes.
 But only do this when I'm sure the random slope to be dropped do not vary too much on its random effect.
 - drop the random effect of item.
-But only do this when I'm sure that the intercepts of item do not vary.
+But only do this when I'm sure that the intercepts of item do not vary too much.
 ```
 coef
 ```